Don’t cry, but milk sales plummeted by $1.1 billion last year

 The market for plant-based foods and beverages has grown at a dizzying pace.
 The global dairy alternatives market size was estimated at $11.9 billion in 2017, and analysts believe the market will exceed $34 billion by 2024.
 Returns on soy, rice, and almond milk are roughly 6% higher than those on traditional milk products..

 The booming sector inspired a host of food startups capitalizing on consumers’ desires for healthier, eco-friendly purchases.
-Nut milk maker Califia Farms, for example, secured over $115 in funding and plans to build out its plant-based product lines.
+Nut milk maker Califia Farms, for example, secured over $115 million in funding and plans to build out its plant-based product lines.
 Then there’s Oatly, the beloved oat milk brand that couldn’t keep up with public demand.

 In the retailer space, Whole Foods recently launched make-your-own almond milk machines in select locations.